-This Management Discussion and Analysis ("MD&A") of the financial condition, results of operations and cash flows of the Company for the year ended August 31, 2025 should be read in conjunction with the audited consolidated financial statements as at August 31, 2025 and for the year then ended.
-This MD&A is effective as of December 19, 2025.
+This Management Discussion and Analysis ("MD&A") of the financial condition, results of operations and cash flows of the Company for the three months ended November 30, 2025 should be read in conjunction with the condensed consolidated interim financial statements as at November 30, 2025 and for the three months ended and the audited consolidated financial statements as at August 31, 2025 and for the year then ended.
+This MD&A is effective as of January 12, 2026.
 Additional information relating to the Company is available on SEDAR+ at www.sedarplus.ca.

-The Company has prepared its consolidated financial statements as at August 31, 2025 and for the year then ended in Canadian dollars and in accordance with IFRS Accounting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+The Company has prepared its condensed consolidated interim financial statements as at November 30, 2025 and for the three months then ended in Canadian dollars and in accordance with IFRS Accounting Standards ("IFRS") and International Accounting Standard 34 Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB").